Pierce County 2025-2026

 Quarter: Autumn 2025

 This project aims to create and suggest a transportation management proposal for improvement to South Hill’s Meridian Ave as well as the surrounding areas that would have major impacts on Meridian’s congestion.
-The team will create a detailed proposal containing recommendations on how to reduce congestion along Meridian using various strategies.
-The proposal will also include recommendations on how to improve mobility within South Hill by improving pedestrian and bicycle infrastructure and options to better connect neighborhoods to the central spine of Meridian, to schools, and to each other.
+This project will explore transportation management and land use strategies that can reduce congestion, enhance safety, and improve mobility within South Hill, while supporting long-term goals for walkability and future high-capacity transit.
+The proposal will also include recommendations on how to improve mobility within South Hill by improving pedestrian and bicycle infrastructure and options to better connect neighborhoods to the central spine of Meridian.

 South Hill Engagement Strategy